-Figures 12 shows the optical axis and aimpoint positions on ACIS-S. Because of the aimpoint drift, four different default offsets have been implemented in order to avoid the dither pattern falls on the node boundary 0|1.
+Figure 13 shows the optical axis and aimpoint positions on ACIS-S. Because of the aimpoint drift, four different default offsets have been implemented between August 1999 and August 2011, in order to avoid the dither pattern falling on the node boundary 0|1.
 These are indicated by the green arrows in the figure (see Section 6 for more details).
+Due to its accelerated drift in the past two years, now the aimpoint has moved far enough from the node boundary.
+This memo recommends to apply a fifth default offset of Y-offset = 0'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in Figure 13.